 AFFIRMATIVE ACTION OFFICER ("AAO"): A College employee assigned the responsibility of administering the College's Affirmative Action Policy.
 The Affirmative Action Officer may also serve as the College's Title IX Coordinator and/or the ADA/504 Coordinator.
 If the Affirmative Action Officer is the person against whom the complaint is filed, the President shall designate another College official to act as the Affirmative Action Officer for purposes of administering the Affirmative Action Policy.
-The Affirmative Action Officer is Deborah A. Cote and can be contacted at (413) 236-1022.
+The Affirmative Action Officer is and can be contacted at

-COMPLAINT: A written complaint alleging a violation of the Affirmative Action Policy.
+COMPLAINT: A written or verbal complaint alleging a violation of the Affirmative Action Policy, other than a Formal Complaint.